 - Tips (#2 and #3 are my favorite for piping border icing)

-(2) After you have prepared a batch of royal icing with the desired consistency, color your icing with gel coloring.
-I have the student kit from Americolor as well as a few other colors I purchased when needed.
-For the cookies, I like to use a softer, pastel color.
+For the cookies, we like to use a softer, pastel color.
 Add a small amount of gel coloring a little at a time until you reach the desired color.
-For these cookies, I used the small ornaments as color inspiration.

-(3) Using a pastry bag, pipe a border around the edge of the cookies.
+- Pipe the Frosting onto the edges of the cookies: Using a pastry bag, pipe a border around the edge of the cookies.
 Let stand a few minutes to let icing set.
-(When you are not using the icing, let it stand in small amount of water so that the tips don’t harden.
-I use a pastry bag holder with small bowls of water underneath to rest the tips in.)
+When you are not using the pastry bag filled with icing, let it stand in small amount of water so that the tips don’t harden.
+I use a pastry bag holder with small bowls of water underneath to rest the tips in.

-- For me, it took one or two batches before I got a feel for what the consistency should be and the best way to flood the cookies.
+- It usually takes one or two batches before you get a feel for what the consistency should be and the best way to flood the cookies.

 - Always keep your icing covered and your pastry bag tips sitting in water.
 It helps to prevent the icing from drying out.